Maur, Switzerland: Economy

-In the Powerplay studio, almost all the important Swiss musicians and many international bands produced and recorded their hit albums, including the Bee Gees, Europe (including the song The Final Countdown), Lady Gaga, Lenny Kravitz, Prince, Snoop Dogg, Udo Jürgens and Wu-Tang Clan.

 For a long time, the village was cut off from the major traffic routes.
 Without railways and without water-rich streams, no industry could gain a foothold in the municipality.
 Even today, agriculture is still an important employer, along with a few small service and craft businesses.
 Four-fifths of the working population earn their living outside the municipality, mostly in the city of Zurich and the surrounding towns.
 The number of commuters who live in Maur and work in another municipality is twice as high as the total number of people working in Maur.